OzanSahin92/MtPlus/README.md

 ## Data

-* data used for analyses and calculations can be requested at ozansahin92@gmail.com
+* data used for analyses and calculations can be downloaded via the link in data/link_to_data.txt

 # TODOS